 Let’s look at how this framework can add insight and adaptability to your planning process. 📑

-What Is STEEPLE Analysis?
+What Is a STEEPLE Analysis?

-STEEPLE analysis is a strategic tool for organizations to assess external factors impacting their operations.
+A STEEPLE analysis is a strategic tool for organizations to assess external factors impacting their operations.

 It builds on PESTLE analysis, which examines Political, Economic, Social, Technological, and Environmental factors.
-STEEPLE adds two important elements: Ethical and Legal factors, giving a more comprehensive view of the business environment.
+STEEPLE adds two important elements: Ethical and Legal factors, giving users a more comprehensive view of the business environment.

-Using STEEPLE analysis helps organizations identify potential opportunities and threats.
+Using a STEEPLE analysis helps organizations identify potential opportunities and threats.
 This approach enables teams to evaluate the ethical implications of their decisions and ensure compliance with legal standards.

 Moreover, incorporating these additional dimensions helps businesses navigate complexities and align their strategies with societal expectations.